gnicol/GitSwarm/perforce_swarm/doc/development/architecture.md

 You can imagine GitSwarm as a physical office.

-**The repositories** are the goods GitSwarm handling.
+**The repositories** are the goods GitSwarm handles.
 They can be stored in a warehouse.
 This can be either a hard disk, or something more complex, such as a NFS filesystem.